apostolis1/Movie-recommendation/README.md

 - Create the soup for each movie
 - Use numpy to find similiarities between movies (again in parallel, takes about 15 secs to get the recommendtions)

-Obviously the creation of the database only needs to be done once, additionally I am planning to upload the database so that you can just download it, put it in the folder of the script and be ready to go.
-Until then, you have to run the scripts to create it in your own.
+Obviously the creation of the database only needs to be done once.
+Additionally I am planning to upload the database so that you can just download it, put it in the folder of the script and be ready to go.
+Until then, you have to run the scripts to create it on your own.
 Also the option to create the database from the TSV files will be added.

 # Demo